lordyhas/lordyhas/README.md

 - I do mobile and web development with Flutter/Dart.
 - I do android mobile development with Java/Kotlin.
 - I do back-end web development and database design (PHP, SQL, ...).
-- I do and learn onboard programming.
+- I learn onboard programming.
 - I learn desktop app development, software engineering.
-- I learn data analysis, machine learning, and deep learning.
+- I learn data analysis, NLP & Computer vision.

 ### Other
 - 🌱 I am currently learning everything that is interesting 🙂 <!-- - 👯 I’m looking to collaborate with other developers and content creators -->
-- 🥅 2024 Goals: Computer Vision.
+- 🥅 2025 Goals: NLP & Computer Vision.
 - ⚡ Fun fact: I love listening to music.
 I also like to walk.

 ### Connect with me: